Qarik-Group/concourse-tutorial/docs/miscellaneous/run_tests_before_deploy.md

 * [Outputs to Inputs](/basics/11_task_outputs_to_inputs/)
 * [Secrets with Credentials Manager](/basics/15_secret_parameters/)

+In the lesson we will deploy a sample Golang application to a Cloud Foundry platform.
+In your own Concourse pipelines you could deploy any application to any target platform.

 For convenience, we're reusing the `tutorials/basic/10_job_inputs/task_run_tests.sh` test script from lesson [Job Inputs](/basics/10_job_inputs/).